kcdriod/actualv2/README.md

 Actual is a community driven product.
 Learn more about [contributing to Actual](https://actualbudget.org/docs/contributing/).

+The interface uses a Tailwind CSS-based component library.
+Styling changes should rely on Tailwind utility classes rather than custom CSS files.
+See `CONTRIBUTING.md` for details on code style and import conventions.

 ### Code structure

 The Actual app is split up into a few packages:

 - loot-core - The core application that runs on any platform
+- component-library - Shared UI components built with Tailwind CSS
 - desktop-client - The desktop UI
 - desktop-electron - The desktop app